Our Volunteer Officials

 He advanced to the position of Chief of Engineering Division before his retirement in 2002.
 In that capacity, he managed a staff of as many as 350 employees, and annual budgets of up to $200 million.
 His organization had the principal function of providing engineering services for public works and military construction projects in partnership with local and state governments and other Federal agencies.
 Brian firmly believes in the national credit union philosophy, "not for profit, but for service".

 Richard (Dick) Cochran, Vice-Chairman – Dick's professional career has been as President and CEO of two Sacramento credit unions.
 He served in that capacity for twenty years at First U.S. Community Credit Union before retiring in February 2007.
 His tenure as CEO included serving as a board member for various credit union support organizations.
 He earned a MBA from the University of California, Davis.
-He has served the Sacramento community as a board member of three local non-profit organizations and is currently an active Elder with Northminster Presbyterian Church.
+He has served the Sacramento community as a board member of three local non-profit organizations and currently an active Elder with Northminster Presbyterian Church.

 Jamie Gomes, Treasurer – Jamie Gomes is an economist with experience in capital facility financing, fiscal impact analysis, government reorganization, and real estate economics.
 Directing complex consulting assignments on behalf of both public- and private-sector clients, Jamie’s work has resulted in successful new and redevelopment projects, including municipal incorporations and former military base reuse projects.
-Adhering to one of Economic & Planning Systems's (EPS) core values, Jamie prepares objective analyses to inform clients’ decision making—striving for the most financially effective solution that minimizes uncertainty and shares risks between the public and private sectors.
+Adhering to one of EPS’s core values, Jamie prepares objective analyses to inform clients’ decision making—striving for the most financially effective solution that minimizes uncertainty and shares risks between the public and private sectors.
 Jamie is one of EPS’s leading experts in implementing infrastructure financing mechanisms, particularly Mello-Roos Community Facilities Districts, development impact fee programs, and related cost-sharing agreement mechanisms.